stevenuva/Eindproject-Minor-Programmeren/PROCESS.md

 - used select2 library to allow use to add search bar to dropdown menu
 - draw function to draw lines(no longer need to delete whole linegraph svg)

+# day 14
+- changed pie chart to donut chart with legend
+- edited update function linegraph to update population line/path
+- fix bug which caused other visualizations to crash when user did not use country specific data
+- changed color textbox
+- Gradient scale change 250 to 250+
+- navbar

 ## to do next days/weeks:
 - fix placement with bootstrap